 Ultimately, being Black and ignit comes down to isolation and bigotry.
 Not the kind of bigotry that is equivalent to institutional racism, for the most part, but needless and hurtful bigotry nevertheless.
 African Americans are nearly a half-century removed from the height of the Civil Rights Movement.
 Yet we still have skin color issues — redbone, high yella, cafe au lait, light-skinned, dark-skinned — that remain a holdover from the Jim Crow era (not to mention American slavery itself).
 All manifested in our relationships and friendships, in bleaching products, colored contacts and other beauty products.
 In the past year, we witnessed the death of Michael Jackson, who himself struggled with this very issue, all references to a skin disorder aside.
 Although I’m sure most of us aren’t trying to be White — whatever that means anyway — but I do think that African America still tends to validate the lighter folks in our group.

 If only being an ignit American was only melanin deep.
 We have prejudices toward so-called others, a heightened sense of bigotry when it comes to Afro-Caribbeans, Africans and Latinos.
 Of course, the same can be said for many first, second and third-generation immigrants from all three groups, as I have experienced firsthand.
 And even though this kind of other-persons-of-color bigotry has declined in the past two decades, it’s hardly gone.
 For so many of us, a different accent, a different look, a different way of seeing the world seems about as non-threatening as the fear of losing a good job.
 This is a reality for so many of us, despite intermarriage between these groups, not to mention the shared experience of racism and living in the same communities.
-This kind of ign-ence, unfortunately, includes my mother, who blames “West Indies,” “Spanish people” and “Orientals” for the loss of jobs in my first hometown and in New York City as well.
+This kind of ign-ence, unfortunately, includes my mother, who blames “West Indians,” “Spanish people” and “Orientals” for the loss of jobs in my first hometown and in New York City as well.

 The big one in terms of ignit Americans revolves around homophobic and heterosexism.
 Blacks are hardly alone in treating the subject as if it were radioactive waste without the proper lead lid and lining around it.
 But we are notoriously silent on the issue, as if there are few Black gay and lesbian folk around us.
 Except at many of the megachurches.
 There, our pastors and other spiritual leaders can blame the Black LGBT community for the spread of HIV/AIDS among heterosexual Blacks — not to mention other diseases — as well as high rates of crime and poverty in our poorest neighborhoods.